wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;Like beads on a string, events follow events — for ever.

 **M:**&ensp;They are all strung on the basic idea: ‘I am the body’.
 But even this is a mental state and does not last.
 It comes and goes like all other states.
-The illusion of being the body–mind is there, only because it is not investigated.
+The illusion of beïng the body–mind is there, only because it is not investigated.
 Non-investigation is the thread on which all the states of mind are strung.
 It is like darkness in a closed room.
 It is there — apparently.
 But when the room is opened, where does it go?
 It goes nowhere, because it was not there.
 All states of mind, all names and forms of existence are rooted in non-enquiry, non-investigation, in imagination and credulity.
 It is right to say, “I am”, but to say, “I am this”, “I am that”, is a sign of not enquiring, not examining, of mental weakness or lethargy.

 **Q:**&ensp;If all is light, how did darkness arise?
 How can there be darkness in the midst of light?

 **M:**&ensp;There is no darkness in the midst of light.
 Self-forgetfulness is the darkness.
 When we are absorbed in other things, in the not-self, we forget the self.
 There is nothing unnatural about it.
 But, why forget the self through excess of attachment?
 Wisdom lies in never forgetting the self as the ever-present source of both the experiencer and his experience.

-**Q:**&ensp;In my present state the ‘I am the body’ idea comes spontaneously, while the ‘I am pure being’ idea must be imposed on the mind as something true but not experienced.
+**Q:**&ensp;In my present state the ‘I am the body’ idea comes spontaneously, while the ‘I am pure beïng’ idea must be imposed on the mind as something true but not experienced.

-**M:**&ensp;Yes, <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> (practice) consists in reminding oneself forcibly of one’s pure ‘being-ness’, of not being anything in particular, nor a sum of particulars, not even the totality of all particulars, which make up a universe.
+**M:**&ensp;Yes, <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> (practice) consists in reminding oneself forcibly of one’s pure ‘beïng-ness’, of not beïng anything in particular, nor a sum of particulars, not even the totality of all particulars, which make up a universe.
 All exists in the mind, even the body is an integration in the mind of a vast number of sensory perceptions, each perception also a mental state.
 If you say, “I am the body”, show it.

 **Q:**&ensp;Here it is.